How do hair follicles work?

 Alopecia areata is an autoimmune disease.
 The immune system mistakes the hair follicles for foreign cells and attacks them.
 It often causes hair to fall out in clumps.
 It can lead to alopecia universalis, which is total hair loss all over the body.

-There is no known cure for alopecia areata yet, but steroid injections or topical treatments can slow down hair loss.
+There is still no known cure for Alopecia areatabut steroid injections or topical treatments can slow down hair loss.

 Folliculitis is an inflammation of the hair follicles.
 It can occur anywhere hair grows, including yours:

 Folliculitis often looks like a rash of small bumps on your skin.
 The bumps can be red, white or yellow and contain pus.
 Often folliculitis is itchy and sore.

 Folliculitis is often caused by a staph infection .
 Folliculitis can go away without treatment, but a doctor can diagnose you and give you medication to treat it.
 This may include topical treatments or oral medications to treat the cause of the infection and relieve the symptoms.

 Telogen effluvi around a temporary but common form of hair loss.
 A stressful event causes hair follicles to enter the telogen phase prematurely.
 This causes the hair to thin and fall out.

 The hair often falls out in patches on the scalp, but in extreme cases it can fall out in other parts of the body, including the legs, eyebrows and pubic area.